networknext/next/docs/portal_user_guide.md

 <img width="1468" alt="image" src="https://github.com/networknext/next/assets/696656/b463d1b3-918a-4018-973f-3f511289026b">

 Many of these values are clickable.
-For example, clicking on the user hash goes to a list of sessions this user has played recently, so you can see this users history of network performance.
+For example, clicking on the user hash goes to a list of sessions this user has played recently, so you can see this user's history of network performance.
 Clicking on the server will take you to the list of sessions connected to that server currently, so you can look at other players on the server.

 Below the summary data, you will see the current route from the client to the server.
 If the session is accelerated, the relays that traffic is being sent through will be shown here, so you know what route your packets are taking: